VOLUNTEER WITH NC VAN

 Give your time and talent to support crime victims and their family members.
 Volunteer opportunities with NCVAN are based on current needs.
 We will post specific needs on this page as they occur.
 For more information or to sign up, please call 919-831-2857.
 Thank you!

-At least five times a year, NCVAN holds garden beautification events in our memorial garden.
-The NCVAN staff invites anyone interested to join us, whether as a volunteer to help or simply to watch and witness.
+Several times a year, NCVAN holds garden beautification events in our memorial garden.
+NCVAN invites anyone interested to join us as a volunteer to help.
 Many (especially including the loved ones of homicide victims) find it meaningful and beneficial on their life journey.
-No prior gardening experience is necessary
+No prior gardening experience is necessary.

 Homicide Advocacy Project